Rona Robinson: Early life

+Education

 Robinson attended one of the Manchester Central Schools.
 In 1900, at the age of 15, she was awarded a junior science exhibition to the value of £15 per annum by Lancashire County Council, this funding allowed her to continue studying well beyond the traditional school leaving age.

 Robinson gained a scholarship to study at Owens College, Manchester (incorporated into the Victoria University of Manchester in 1904), matriculating in 1902.
 Here she excelled; appearing in the list of first class students for the Owens College examinations sessions of 1902–03 (her first year) as 3rd equal in her class in organic chemistry.
-She graduated with a first class honours degree in chemistry, the LeBlanc medal and a Mercer scholarship (for the best final year student entering research) in 1905.
+She graduated with a first class honours degree in chemistry, the LeBlanc medal for distinction in chemistry and a Mercer scholarship (for the best final year student entering research) in 1905.
 She was the first woman in the United Kingdom to gain a first-class degree in chemistry.

 Robinson continued at Manchester, working for her research MSc during which she published a paper entitled 3-Hydroxyphthalic and 3-methoxyphthalic acids and their derivatives with William Henry Bentley and Charles (Chaim) Weitzmann.
 She graduated with her MSc in 1907.

 Suffragette

 After university, Robinson became a teacher at Altrincham Pupil-Teacher Centre, Cheshire, where Dora Marsden (later editor of The Freewoman) was assistant-mistress and later headmistress.
 Whilst at Altrincham, Robinson and Marsden developed a mutual interest in women's suffrage.
-Both left the school after a dispute over wages to concentrate their attention on Women's Social and Political Union activities, becoming paid regional representatives.
-Robinson and fellow suffragette Mary Gawthorpe gave eulogia at the unfurling of the Manchester WSPU banner in Stevenson Square, Manchester, in June 1908.
+Both left the school after a dispute over wages to concentrate their attention on Women's Social and Political Union (WSPU) activities, becoming paid regional representatives.
+Robinson and fellow suffragette Mary Gawthorpe gave eulogia at the unfurling of the Manchester WSPU branch banner in Stevenson Square, Manchester, in June 1908.
 (The banner is now displayed at the People's History Museum, Manchester).
 Marsden and Robinson were appointed organisers from the Manchester branch in 1909 but quickly moved to other locations for much of their work.

 Marsden and Robinson were imprisoned for a month for obstruction and assault after taking part in a deputation to see the Prime Minister, H. H. Asquith in 1909.
-Robinson's address was given as Brinslea Villas, Brook Road, Fallowfield Manchester.
-A journalist William Hutcheon was also arrested for obstruction.
+Robinson's address was given as Brinslea Villas, Brook Road, Fallowfield, Manchester.
+A journalist called William Hutcheon was also arrested for obstruction.

-In October 1909 Robinson, Marsden and Gawthorpe were arrested for dressing in full academic regalia and interrupting a speech by the chancellor of the Victoria University of Manchester at the celebration of the opening of the new chemical laboratories.
+In October 1909, Robinson, Marsden and Gawthorpe were arrested for dressing in full academic regalia and interrupting a speech by the chancellor of the Victoria University of Manchester at the celebration of the opening of the new chemical laboratories.
 They were demanding that the chancellor speak out against the force-feeding of imprisoned suffragette alumni of Manchester who were on hunger strike.
 The police were particularly rough with the women that day and the chancellor was sufficiently moved by the women's protest to pressure the university into not pressing charges, thus preventing Rona from going to prison again.